*This post may contain affiliate links for which I earn commissions.*

 To help you get started on this wonderful hobby, let’s look at the basic makeup of scrapbooking layouts and see what are the usual elements included in a page.

 You’ll quickly notice that most scrapbook layouts will contain most of the elements listed below.
-These are the “standard” elements.
+These are sort of the “standard” elements.

 But of course, you don’t have to use all the elements at the same time.
 Usually, it’s a matter of picking and choosing elements that best help you convey the story you want to tell.

-Get to know these standard elements and then go about experimenting with using as many or as little of them on your scrapbook pages.
+Get to know these essential elements and then go about experimenting with using as many or as few of them on your scrapbook pages.